What you can do

-1. Set up mobile alerts for your phone if your financial institution provides the feature.
+- Set up mobile banking alerts for your phone from your financial institution.
 That way, you can be aware of unusual activity as quickly as possible.

-3. Avoid public computers.
-Don't log onto your email if your bank corresponds with you there.
+- Avoid public computers.
+Don't log on to your email if your bank corresponds with you there.
 Urban suggests setting up an email account just for your finances and checking it from safe locations.

-5. If your information has been compromised, notify your financial institutions and local law enforcement, which will contact the Secret Service if necessary.
-Also notify any of the three major credit reporting agencies -- Experian, Equifax and TransUnion -- to set up a fraud alert on your credit reports.
+- If your information has been compromised, notify your financial institutions and local law enforcement.
+Also notify any of the 3 major credit reporting agencies -- Experian, Equifax and TransUnion -- to set up a fraud alert on your credit reports.

 FREE TOOL: Check your credit report at myBankrate.